Intro and abstract

 ii A preview and the pricelist of products in the Socialdress series was available at socialdress.net at the time of writing this text (source: Moderna galerija Ljubljana, Zaključevanje kolekcije Socialdress – Moč ljudem, Vmesna postaja 1:1, MSUM, 9 Jan 2014; “At the event, the offer of the art collection Socialdress – Power to the People will be presented for the first time, and will be available upon request.
 You will be able to order the textile items during the event.”, 6 Jan 2014).
 There was an interesting announcement on the Socialdress project’s website, which, in its own way, commodifies the purpose of empowerment (usually, persons get empowered, not objects): “All empowered household textile items will be on display at the solo exhibition …” The collision between the assessed damage in the amount of 30,000 euros and the actually offered value of products, which can be determined from the pricelist, is also telling; if we add up the values of all available items, we get a significantly lower amount of their total value.
 Such collisions can be interpreted as proof of the real power of fetishisation as a consequence of working within the systemic art paradigm.

-This writing was presented at international conference The Aesthetic Regime of Art: Dimensions of Rancière’s theory organised by Slovenian Society of Aesthetics and Maska Institute, in Ljubljana on 27 November 2015, with attendance of Jacques Rancière.
+This text was written in co-operation with Lana Zdravković.
+Presented at international conference The Aesthetic Regime of Art: Dimensions of Rancière’s theory organised by Slovenian Society of Aesthetics and Maska Institute, in Ljubljana on 27 November 2015, with attendance of Jacques Rancière.